Mirrasol/Url-Shortener/README.md

   - register and login to shorten a URL and save it for future usage;
   - check the list of your previously saved URLS;
-  - connect to the API with GET/POST requests to check the reqistered users, your saved URLs or to get a new shortened URL.
+  - connect to the API with GET/POST requests to check the registered users, your saved URLs or to get a new shortened URL.

 ## Installation